pablo-meier/Pablog/frog-sources/posts/2016-01-02-year-in-review.md

 _her_, so I often describe it as her bench pressing while I was spotting.

-I don't want to undersell myself: we discussed the text very heavily and unearthed a ton of connections and narratives that would inform the performance heavily.
+I don't want to undersell myself: we discussed the text very heavily and unearthed a ton of connections and narratives that would strongly inform the performance.
 We had 8-10 rehearsals, I kept her accountable for lines and during rehearsals.
-I also provided its sound and light cue (one of each!).
+I also provided its sound and light cues (one of each!).

 In the vein of more traditional directing gigs, I _did_ make a number of suggestions for staging and design choices, but we decided that most of them